-The ignition system consists of the ignition coil, high tension wires, spark plugs and electronic control module.
+The ignition system consists of an ignition coil and high tension wire for each cylinder, spark plugs and electronic control module.
 Maintenance consists of periodic inspections to detect possible problems and replacement of worn or deteriorated parts.
 The ignition system must be completely functional or the generator set may run poorly or be unable to carry full load.
 Perform the following inspections at recommended intervals.